| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday December 3,

 George W Bush term- and concludes with the publishing of this final rule.

+It will take effect January 4, 2010.
 American Farm Bureau likes the move to put in place more transparency in the poultry grower/ poultry processor relationship.
 In a statement that we have linked below- AFBF says "We appreciate the leadership of Secretary Vilsack and the support of USDA for these new regulations that will ensure greater market fairness and transparency for America's poultry producers.
 These rules are vital for helping poultry producers make sound business decisions that will protect their livelihoods.
 The rules ensure that producers will receive a true written copy of a poultry-growing arrangement in a timely manner.
 The rules provide much needed legal protection, fairness and open communication for poultry producers when dealing with poultry dealers who buy their chickens."
 These new regulations require a written 'growout' contract to be delivered at the same time as poultry building specifications are delivered.
 This is a most needed and welcome change.
 In addition, new rules also allow poultry producers to discuss the written contract with lenders, accountants and attorneys before executing the contract. | |

-Four More Oklahoma Auctioneers Qualify for the World Championship Next June In OKC ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The last eight
+| Four More Oklahoma Auctioneers Qualify for the World Championship Next June In OKC ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The last eight

 spots in Livestock Marketing Association's 2010 World Livestock Auctioneer